 Save energy plus get a rebate

-Right now, Hawaii Energy rebates and the federal tax credit makes this upgrade more affordable!
+Right now, Hawaii Energy rebates helps to make this upgrade more affordable!
 You’ll receive a $500 instant rebate when you purchase and install a qualifying ENERGY STAR® heat pump water heater from a participating retailer.
-For more information and to download the rebate application, click here.
+For more information, click here.

 Hear from Mililani resident Jennifer Ignacio on her experience using a heat pump water heater.